Chill-Script/Text-Snap/README.md

 TextSnap Python Script Overview
-This script is a comprehensive Python application named 'TextSnap,' designed for text extraction, editing, and management.
+This script is a comprehensive Python application designed for text extraction, editing, and management.
 Here's an overview of its key components and features:

 Key Features: